Robin Ince just asked if I know any epidemiologist lightbulb jokes. I wrote this for him.

-The Duchenne’s treatment Eteplirsen has been in the news this week, as a troubling example of the FDA lowering its bar for approval of new medicines.
+The Duchenne’s treatment made by Sarepta (eteplirsen) has been in the news this week, as a troubling example of the FDA lowering its bar for approval of new medicines.
 The FDA expert advisory panel decided not to approve this treatment, because the evidence for any benefit is weak; but there was extensive lobbying from well-organised patients and, eventually, the FDA overturned the opinion of its own panel.
+There have been calls for paper retractions, and so on.

 There are recurring howls in my work.
 One of them is this: in general, if you don’t know which intervention works best, then you should randomise everyone, everywhere.
 This is for good reason: uncertainty costs lives, through sub-optimal treatment.
 Wherever randomised trials are the right approach, you should embed them in routine clinical care.